Neinndall/PBE_AssetsDownloader/README.md

 </div>

 1. Open the .exe
-2. Go to "Settings" and click on the option to synchronize hashes with CDTB
+2. Go to "Settings" and click on the option to synchronize hashes with CDTB.
+Be sure to say: YES
 3. Put the directory of new hashes and old hashes
 5. Start!
 5. Done!